 During the IHR process, there may be a need for the Pensions Scheme Medical Advisor or Pensions Doctor to write to your GP or specialist for Further Medical Evidence regarding your condition, even if you have already provided your own copies of FME.
 Often this is because they require further detail on your medical condition / history.

 If FME is required, the progress of your application can be determined by how fast your GP or specialist can provide this evidence.

-Health Management Ltd (Prison Service Only) and OH Assist (Probation only) will always pay in advance for FME because most GPs and specialists charge for responding to FME requests.
+Health Management Ltd (Prison Service Only) and Optima Health (Probation only) will always pay in advance for FME because most GPs and specialists charge for responding to FME requests.

 However, there are things you can do to help speed up this part of the process.